When Is the Best Time

 Another good reason to visit the zoo during this season is the weather, which is often pleasant and strikes a happy medium between the cool days of winter and the hotter days of summer.
 Animal activity also tends to be high at this time of year, with young animals exploring their enclosures and species making the most of the cooler days before summer.

-March is the first month where you can expect to regularly see newborn animals at the zoo.
+March is the first month at San Diego Zoo where you can expect to regularly see newborn animals at the zoo.
 Pay particular attention to the Nubian Ibex herd in this regard.
 March weather can remain cool, especially in the morning, so warm clothing is advised.
 Weather: 66°F (average high) and 7 rainy days.

 This month remains the off-season for the zoo, meaning you have a good chance of avoiding long queues, even on weekends.
 Be aware of the dates surrounding spring break, however, as these can become busier.

-April often features an annual “Butterfly Jungle” exhibition, where thousands of colourful butterflies hatch inside the zoo’s rain forest greenhouse.
+April in San Diego Zoo often features an annual “Butterfly Jungle” exhibition, where thousands of colorful butterflies hatch inside the zoo’s rain forest greenhouse.
 Alongside this experience, April offers slightly drier weather conditions.
 Weather: 68°F (average high) and 4 rainy days.

 This month can be a busy time at the zoo, particularly the weeks around Easter.
 With this in mind, it’s often best to avoid the weekends if possible and try to visit early in the day.

-May can regularly be affected by the Californian “May Gray” – a weather pattern consisting of cool temperatures and overcast skies.
+May in San Diego Zoo can regularly be affected by the Californian “May Gray” – a weather pattern consisting of cool temperatures and overcast skies.
 Warm clothes might be needed but the animals won’t mind and the colder temperatures can encourage activity.
 Weather: 69°F (average high) and 2 rainy days.